Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Introduction

 \subsection{Analytical Approaches}

-The basic idea behind the approaches in this category is using an abstract or accurate dynamics model of the robot and designing a set of controllers based on some criteria to minimize the tracking error.
+The basic idea behind the approaches in this category is using a dynamics model of the robot and designing a set of controllers (e.g., force controller~\cite{mason2016balancing}, hybrid position/force~\cite{faraji2019bipedal}, admittance controller~\cite{caron2020icra}) based on some criteria to minimise the tracking error.
+The most widely used model in literature is the Linear Inverted Pendulum~(LIP) which abstracts the overall dynamics of a robot as a single mass.
+It restricts the vertical movement of the mass to provide a linear model which yields a fast solution for real-time implementations.
+This model has been investigated and extended for decades to design and analyse legged robot locomotion~\cite{takenaka2009real,englsberger2015three}.

-Griffin et al.~\cite{griffin2017walking} proposed a walking stabilizer system based on adjusting the step time and position.
-They proposed a simple step time adjustment algorithm to speed up the swing leg for setting the foot down quickly to recover from an error.
-Additionally, they developed a quadratic program to combine the abilities of a center of pressure~(COP) feedback controller and a step adjustment algorithm.
-This combination provides an optimized reference trajectory based on foot step adjustments which takes into account the COP feedback control.
-The performance of their approaches has been validated using simulations and real robot experiments.

-Jeong et al.~\cite{jeong2019robust} developed a walking controller based on online optimization of three push recovery strategies: ankle, hip, and stepping strategies.
-They used Linear Inverted Pendulum Plus Flywheel~(LIPFM) as their dynamics model.
-This model is an enhanced version of LIP that considers the momentum around the COM.
-They combined all the strategies, including the step time adjustment, based on a set of weighting factors, using an optimization program.
-The performance of their approach was shown by a set of simulations, including abstract and accurate model dynamics.
-They argued that their approach is practical enough to be deployed on real hardware and validated that with real robot experiments.

-Stephane Caron~\cite{caron2020icra} used a variable-height inverted pendulum~(VHIP) to design a biped stabilizer based on linear feedback.
-They argued that VHIP is simple to implement and also more tractable in comparison with the 3D version of DCM because of its linear dynamics.
-Using this abstract model, they introduced a new push recovery strategy which utilizes the vertical motion of the COM to recover from severe perturbations.
-They set up an experiment using a real HRP-4 humanoid robot to show the performance of their method.
-They showed that the behavior of their stabilizer is similar to LIP once the Zero Momentum Point~(ZMP) is inside the support polygon, and the height variations were enabled when the ZMP reached the support polygon's edges.

-Khadiv et al.~\cite{khadiv2020walking} argued that adjusting the time and position of the next step is sufficient to improve the locomotion robustness.
-They proposed a simple and optimal walking pattern generator that was able to select the next step location and timing at every control cycle.
-The performance of their approach has been validated using a simulated humanoid robot with passive ankles through different simulation scenarios, including push recovery and foot slippage.
+Takaneka et al.~\cite{takenaka2009real} proposed the Divergent Component of Motion~(DCM) concept that splits the LIP's dynamics into stable and unstable parts, such that controlling the unstable part is enough for keeping the stability.
+In~\cite{englsberger2015three}, DCM has been extended to 3D and, several control approaches including classical feedback controllers~\cite{morisawa2014biped}, Linear Quadratic Regulator~(LQR)-based methods~\cite{faraji2019bipedal,8967778} and the Model Predictive Control~(MPC)~\cite{ brasseur2015robust} have been proposed to formulate biped locomotion frameworks.
+All of them are trying to compensate the tracking error by using a combination of three strategies which are: manipulating the Ground Reaction Force~(GRF) and modifying the position and time of the next step.